Misato, Kumamoto: History

 The area of Misato was part of ancient Higo Province, During the Edo Period it was part of the holdings of Kumamoto Domain.
-After the Meiji restoration, the villages of Nakayama, Nishine, Nishitomochi and Higashitomochi were established with the creation of the modern municipalities system on April 1, 1889.
-Nishitomochi was raised to town status on April 1, 1924 and was renamed Tomochi.
-Nakayama and Nishine merged to form Chūō on April 1, 1955, which was raised to town status on January 1, 1975.
+After the Meiji restoration, the villages of Nakayama, Toshine, Nishitomochi and Higashitomochi were established with the creation of the modern municipalities system on April 1, 1889.
+Nishitomochi was raised to town status on April 1, 1924, and was renamed Tomochi.
+Nakayama and Toshine merged to form Chūō on January 1, 1955, which was raised to town status on September 1, 1975.
 On November 1, 2004 Chūō and Tomochi merged to form the town of Misato.

 Government

 Misato has a mayor-council form of government with a directly elected mayor and a unicameral town council of 10 members.
 Misato, collectively with the city of Uki, contributes two members to the Kumamoto Prefectural Assembly.
 In terms of national politics, the town is part of the Kumamoto 4th district of the lower house of the Diet of Japan.